yelinaung/hugo-blog/content/posts/gvisor.md

 * Offers a smaller, more auditable attack surface: The Sentry implements many Linux system calls, but not all of them ([there are a lot!](https://man7.org/linux/man-pages/man2/syscalls.2.html)), focusing on what typical containerized applications need.
 Because it's written in Go (a memory-safe language), it helps avoid many common security pitfalls found in C-based kernels (like buffer overflows, use-after-free, etc.).
 * Enforces strong isolation: Even if an attacker breaks out of the application running inside gVisor, they then land in the Sentry.
 Breaking out of the Sentry to the host system is another, much harder step.

 As always, there are trade-offs.
 The main obvious one is performance overhead.
-Beacuse it's intercepting system calls and doing some operations in the userspace, there's more overhead compared to a direct native system call. e.g apps that do very frequently I/O operations like reading/writing many files will be impacted by this.
+Because it's intercepting system calls and doing some operations in the userspace, there's more overhead compared to a direct native system call. e.g apps that do very frequently I/O operations like reading/writing many files will be impacted by this.
 Other downsides might be debugging.
 We now have an additional component that I have to check/audit whenever there's an issue.

 Now, let me demonstrate.
 I have [installed gVisor](https://gvisor.dev/docs/user_guide/install/) (and its components) on my Linux system.
 I followed the [Docker quick start](https://gvisor.dev/docs/user_guide/quick_start/docker/) guide.